 In 2019, the UK’s National Health System England (NHSE) announced the Targeted Lung Health Checks (TLHC): a multicentre, four-year targeted screening pilot for high-risk individuals across England.
 The programme may be the first to become a nationwide initiative in Europe, and technological innovation is proving indispensable to make that happen.

 Most TLHC sites are using artificial intelligence (AI) for lung nodule management and reporting.
 Dr Graham Robinson, Consultant Radiologist, NHSE Clinical Lead for Digital & Imaging Transformation and President of the British Society of Thoracic Imaging, goes as far as saying:

 “I can’t see a way that you should or could do lung cancer screening without AI.”

 As Aidence, we have been there throughout the journey, deploying our solutions across the NHSE.
 Working with screening sites, we derived several lessons, some of which surprising.
 We also developed tailored solutions and gave substance to our purpose to transform healthcare.
-The following is a snapshot of what we learned, preceded by a run-through on AI adoption in the UK.
+The following is a snapshot of what we learnt, preceded by a run-through on AI adoption in the UK.

 AI and lung cancer screening in the UK